ruthsamson/ruthsamson/README.md

 # 👋🏽 Hello, I'm Ruth!

 I am a front end developer that loves to make visually pleasing and accessible websites and apps.
-I am always striving to expand my knowledge and becoming a valuable asset to any team I'm working with.
+I am always striving to expand my knowledge and become a valuable asset to any team I'm working with.

 ---